gso5699/Predicting-Unemployment-MSCI446-Project-/README.md

 25. **HPI_total** to **HPI_land**: House Price Index (HPI) for total, house, and land prices.

 These features provide a comprehensive view of the economic indicators and variables included in the dataset.

-# Lasso Regression Model for Predicting Unemployment
-To be written...
+[NEED TO PROVIDE LINKS TO THE DATASETS AND INCLUDE REFERENCE SHEET]

+## Description
+TO BE WRITTEN; if the notebook file is already commented nicely, we don't have to include too much here.
+Just provide a brief outline on process, what we visualized, etc.

 # Recursive Neural Network Model for Predicting Unemployment